guptasaumya/PygameProject/README.md

 ## Installing and Execution

 Clone this repository or download it as a zip and extract it in a folder.
-Go to the folder containing the maryo_game.py file and run it.
+Go to the folder containing the ```maryo_game.py``` file and run it.
 You could run it using different ways, one of which is executing the command, ```python maryo_game.py``` on the terminal.
 Once you do that, you can hear Mario music.
 Now play!

 ## License

-This project is licensed under the MIT License - see the 'LICENSE' file for details.
+This project is licensed under the MIT License - see the ```LICENSE``` file for details.